spigell/my-cloud-resume/README.md

 ## Architecture

-This cloud resume is hosted on GCS, served via Cloudflare CDN and routing is managed via Traefik.
-All non-GCP infrastructure is managed by the GKE cluster.
+This cloud resume is hosted on GCS, served through Cloudflare CDN and the routing is handled by Traefik.
+All non-GCP infrastructure is deployed in the GKE cluster.
 The deployment process is automated using GitHub Actions, which builds and deploys the code to the GCS bucket whenever changes are pushed to the production branch.
-Deployment is made via Pulumi.
+Deployment is handled via Pulumi.

-Used instruments
+Tools used

 - **Frontend**: HTML, CSS, JS.
 - **Infrastructure**: GKE, Cloud Run, Traefik